-Genex’s case managers are highly regarded in the industry for transcending beyond their traditional job duties to improve the lives of thousands of injured employees each year.
-Case managers were nominated by their Genex managers across the country and judged on the following criteria: specialist, excellence, adaptability, trust, influential communication and outcomes.
-Judges selected three winners whose efforts in highly involved cases made a significant impact on their claimants.
+Now in its fourth year, the Heart of Case Management Awards is a national program recognizing Genex case managers who are highly regarded for transcending beyond their traditional job duties to improve the lives of thousands of injured employees each year.
+The three winners were nominated from a field of more than 1,600 Genex case managers across the country and judged on the following criteria: specialist, excellence, adaptability, trust, influential communication and outcomes.

 Field Case Management

 Julie Wilcox, RN, MSN, BSN, CRNA, Baraboo, WI